SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Theoretical Guarantees

 \section{Theoretical Guarantees}

 In this section, we show the stability and efficiency of RSA2C; see Theorems~\ref{thm:pertubation_only} and \ref{thm:convergence}.
-Notably, Lemma~\ref{lemma:pert_upper} in Appendix~\ref{appendix:add_lemma} shows the stability of the RKHS--SHAP score produced by the Value Critic.
+Notably, Lemma~\ref{lemma:pert_upper} in Appendix~\ref{appendix:add_lemma} shows the stability of the RKHS-SHAP score produced by Value Critic.
 For conciseness, let $\pi_{h}$ denote $\pi_{h,\Sigma}$ herein.
-We first specify the assumptions considered. \begin{assumption}[Stationary, deterministic and Markovian adversary] $b(\mathbf{s})$ is a deterministic function $b: \mathcal{S} \rightarrow \mathcal{S}$, which only depends on the current state $\mathbf{s}$, and $b$ does not change over time. \end{assumption} Given the same $\mathbf{s}$, the adversary generates the same (stationary) perturbation.
-If the adversary can perturb a state $\mathbf{s}$ arbitrarily without bounds, the problem can be trivial.
-To fit our analysis to the most realistic settings, we restrict the power of an adversary. {We define perturbation set $B(\mathbf{s})$, to restrict the adversary to perturb a state $\mathbf{s}$ only to a predefined set of states:} \begin{definition}[Adversary perturbation set] We define a set $B(\mathbf{s})$ which contains all allowed perturbations of the adversary.
-Formally, $b(\mathbf{s}) \in B(\mathbf{s})$ where $B(\mathbf{s})$ is a set of states and $\mathbf{s} \in \mathcal{S}$. \end{definition} Here, $B(\mathbf{s})$ is usually a set of task-specific ``neighboring'' states of $\mathbf{s}$ (e.g., bounded sensor measurement errors), which makes the observation still meaningful (yet not accurate) even with perturbations.

-{We first introduce Proposition~\ref{assump: prop1} as follows.
-See the proof in Appendix~\ref{appendix:prove_ass_prop}.} \begin{proposition} For all $h\in\mathcal{H}$, the Fisher information matrix induced by policy $\pi_{h}$ and initial state distribution $\rho_0$ satisfies: For some constant $\lambda_F>0$,
+We first specify the assumptions considered.{\footnote{The assumptions here are standard in kernel-based RL and continuous-control systems.
+Specifically, bounded and Lipschitz-continuous kernels are naturally satisfied by RBF kernels, while geometric mixing and Lipschitz policy conditions hold in many smooth continuous-control environments with Gaussian policies.}} \begin{assumption} [Deterministic and Markovian adversary] $b(\mathbf{s})$ is a deterministic function $b\!: \!\mathcal{S}\! \!\rightarrow\! \!\mathcal{S}$, which only depends on the current state $\mathbf{s}$, and does not change over time. \end{assumption} Given the same $\mathbf{s}$, the adversary generates the same (stationary) perturbation.
+If the adversary can perturb a state $\mathbf{s}$ arbitrarily without bounds, the problem is trivial.
+To fit our analysis to the most realistic settings, we define perturbation set $B(\mathbf{s})$, to restrict the adversary to perturb a state $\mathbf{s}$ only to a predefined set of states: \begin{definition}[Adversary perturbation set] Define a set $B(\mathbf{s})$ containing all allowed perturbations of the adversary, i.e., $b(\mathbf{s}) \in B(\mathbf{s})$ where $B(\mathbf{s})$ is a set of states and $\mathbf{s} \in \mathcal{S}$. \end{definition} Here, $B(\mathbf{s})$ is usually a set of task-specific ``neighboring'' states of $\mathbf{s}$ (e.g., bounded sensor measurement errors), which makes the observation still meaningful (yet not accurate) even with perturbations. {We first introduce Proposition~\ref{assump: prop1} with its proof in Appendix~\ref{appendix:prove_ass_prop}.} \begin{proposition} For all $h\in\mathcal{H}$, the Fisher information matrix induced by policy $\pi_{h}$ and initial state distribution $\rho_0$ satisfies: For some constant $\lambda_F>0$,

 \end{proposition}

 \begin{assumption}[Feature boundedness and Lipschitzness] The Value Critic feature map is bounded: $\|\psi(s)\|_{\mathcal H_\psi}^2\le M_k$.
 Whenever perturbation bounds are invoked, there exist finite constants $L_k,L_\psi$ such that $k$ and $\psi$ are Lipschitz in their arguments for Value Critic. \end{assumption}